-Zazu Kitchen & Farm, Sebastopol
+Zazu Kitchen + Farm, Sebastopol

 Meals may (and should) begin with a Bellini, crafted of Sonoma sparkling and fresh-plucked peaches or other seasonal fruit.
-That salumi is another must, or you can enjoy the signature BLT pizza, loaded with Stewart’s own Black Pig bacon, organic tomatoes, arugula and cheese on a thin, crispy crust.
-The menu changes daily based on what’s fresh from the farm, but favorites include an antipasti of backyard melon, radishes and avocado in saffron vinaigrette, a cup of spicy tomato soup paired with a Bellwether Carmody grilled cheese sandwich, Liberty duck breast over cider braised cabbage, pork belly and Klopp Ranch Asian pears, and peanut butter ice cream sandwiches dipped in dark chocolate fondue.
-Details: Zazu, 6770 McKinley Street, Sebastopol, 707-523-4814
+That salumi is another must, or you can enjoy the signature BLT pizza, loaded with Stewart’s own Black Pig bacon, organic tomatoes, arugula, and cheese on a thin, crispy crust.
+The menu changes daily based on what’s fresh from the farm, but favorites include an antipasti of backyard melon, radishes, and avocado in saffron vinaigrette, a cup of spicy tomato soup paired with a Bellwether Carmody grilled cheese sandwich, Liberty duck breast over cider braised cabbage, pork belly, and Klopp Ranch Asian pears, and peanut butter ice cream sandwiches dipped in dark chocolate fondue.
+Zazu Kitchen + Farm, 6770 McKinley St., Sebastopol, 707-523-4814

-This forever-favorite draws diners near and far for its rustic, soul-satisfying Italian cooking like an out-of-this-world chicken sauté sec roasted with rosemary, garlic, mushrooms and white wine over soft polenta and chard.
+This forever-favorite draws diners near and far for its rustic, soul-satisfying Italian cooking like an out-of-this-world chicken sauté sec roasted with rosemary, garlic, mushrooms, and white wine over soft polenta and chard.

 Ca' Bianca, Santa Rosa

 Enjoy al fresco flair on the porch overlooking the fountain garden framed in flowering trees at this grand old mansion in old town Santa Rosa.
 But even more, you’ll love the excellent Italian cuisine, showcasing various regions and crafted by owners and husband-and-wife Marco Diana and Karin Hoehne.
 Recipes draw from Milano in the north to Sicily in the south, for dishes like seared ahi with home-made ravioli in almond sauce; Sardinian semolina gnocchi with porcini and slowly braised beef; or roasted breast of duck served with sautéed spinach and fingerling potatoes.
 Dressing up isn’t necessary, but makes the meal more fun, as you’ll feel extra glamorous in the old-school sophisticated setting with chandeliers, white tablecloths, antique furniture, and those gracious gardens.
-Details: Ca' Bianca, 835 2nd Street, Santa Rosa, 707-542-5800
+Ca' Bianca, 835 2nd St., Santa Rosa, 707-542-5800